 Want the templates + install paths?

-Review Automation Pack ($67) ships 18 templates: filter SMS, Google ask, response copy for 5/4/3/1-star reviews, owner alert, and referral ask.
+Review Automation Pack ($67) ships 18 templates: satisfaction-check SMS, Google ask, response copy for 5/4/3/1-star reviews, owner alert, and referral ask.
 Install paths for GHL, Jobber, HCP, ServiceTitan, Zapier.

 See the kit →